jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/getting-started.md

 ## Let's Get Started with Azure Portal

-1. In the JumpVM, click on **Azure portal** shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on the **Azure portal** shortcut of Microsoft Edge browser which is created on desktop.

    ![](../media/gs-05.png)

-   >If a powershell window openes up, please minimize it and continue with the lab.
+   >If a powershell window opens up, please minimize it and continue with the lab.
 Make sure you do not close that window.

-2. On **Sign into Microsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
+2. On the **Sign into Microsoft Azure** tab, you will see the login screen.
+Enter the following email/username and then click on **Next**.

    - Email/Username: <inject key="AzureAdUserEmail"></inject>